 - 4.1 The Program Consists of

-- i) Foundation Courses (compulsory) which give general exposure to a Student in communication and subject related area.
+- i) Foundation Courses (compulsory) which give general exposure to a Student in communication and subject-related area.

 - ii) Core Courses (compulsory).

 - iii) Discipline centric electives which

-- a) are supportive to the discipline
+- a) are supportive the discipline

-- b) give expanded scope of the subject
+- b) give an expanded scope of the subject

-- c) give inter disciplinary exposure
+- c) give interdisciplinary exposure

 - d) Nurture the student skills

-- iv) Open electives are of general nature either related or unrelated to the discipline.
+- iv) Open electives are general either related or unrelated to the discipline.

-- v) Practical Proficiency Courses Laboratory and Project work.
+- v) Practical Proficiency Courses

+- Laboratory and Project work.

-- 4.2 Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practical) per week.
+- 42 Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practical) per week.

-- 4.3 In general, credits are assigned to the courses based on the following contact hours per week per semester.
+- 43 In general, credits are assigned to the courses based on the following contact hours per week per semester.

 - One credit for each Lecture / Tutorial hour per week.

-- One credits for two hours of Practical per week. - Eight credits for project. - 4.4 The curriculum of the six semesters B.C.A program is designed to have a total of 125 credits for the award of B.C.A degree.
+- One credits for two hours of Practical per week. - Eight credits for project. - 44 The curriculum of the six semesters B.C.A program is designed to have a total of 125 credits for the award of B.C.A degree.